Raynos/DOM-shim/README.md

 Experimental!!

- - .element
+ - Element.prototype.children
- - document.getElementById
+ - document.getElementById BUG with returning elements by name
- - document.addEventListener
+ - document.addEventListener BUG with forcing 3rd parameter to be set